 Top 3 Features

 The three most important factors when creating an awesome experience for your remote guests are:

 - Multiple Cameras vs One Camera.
 Multiple cameras create a FAR more engaging experience.
 See the bride come down the aisle AND the groom's reaction.
 Plus cutting to close-ups throughout keeps the experience intimate and allows the viewers to connect more emotionally.

 - Professional Audio.
 Having a DIRECT feed from the DJ or Venue's audio mixer or mic setup is essential in keeping your guests attention from start to finish.
 Your guests will stay connected as long as the audio is loud and clear!

 - Consistent and Reliable Internet Connectivity to eliminate buffering and keep the QUALITY consistently high.
-We ALWAYS recommend a ethernet connection vs. a wireless one whenever possible.
+We ALWAYS recommend a WIRED ethernet connection vs. a wireless one whenever possible.
 Google "speed test" and click the blue button while standing at your Ceremony space and and look for UPLOAD speeds above 4-6Mbps for the best results.